apache/arrow/docs/source/developers/cpp.rst

 Boost-related Options
 ~~~~~~~~~~~~~~~~~~~~~

-We depend on some Boost C++ libraries for cross-platform suport.
+We depend on some Boost C++ libraries for cross-platform support.
 In most cases,
 the Boost version available in your package manager may be new enough, and the
 build system will find it automatically.
 If you have Boost installed in a
 non-standard location, you can specify it by passing